 - Auto range: 100-6400 – now this setting is particularly useful when shooting in “Auto ISO” mode.
 I am not comfortable with noise above ISO 6400 on the 5D Mark IV, so I keep the maximum range limited to ISO 6400.
 In some situations, I might push my maximum limit to 12800.

 - Min. shutter spd.: Auto – with the “Auto” setting, the camera will automatically adjust the shutter speed of the camera to the reciprocal rule.
 For steady hands and good posture, this might be sufficient.
 However, if you have shaky hands, then the default “Auto” setting might not do justice to keep you away from camera shake.
-If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will double the shutter speed value.
-For example, if at 35mm focal length you are getting 1/50 shutter speed, moving to Auto(1) will double the shutter speed to 1/100.
+If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will make the shutter speed value twice as fast.
+For example, if at 35mm focal length you are getting 1/50 shutter speed, moving to Auto(1) will speed up the shutter speed to 1/100.

 - Auto Lighting Optimizer: OFF – ALO settings are only applicable to JPEG images and I usually keep them turned off.

 - White balance: AWB – Just like ALO, white balance setting also does not matter, as you can adjust it later in post-processing.

 - Custom White Balance – unless you want to set custom white balance with a gray card, skip this setting.

 - WB Shift/Bkt.: 0,0/±0 – don’t mess with this unless you know what you are doing.